zhongyuanzhao/zhongyuanzhao.github.io/_publications/2018-10-23-Deep-Waveform.md

 - [Preprint](https://arxiv.org/abs/1810.07181)
 - [Source code](https://github.com/zhongyuanzhao/dl_ofdm).

 History: first appear in Arxiv on Oct.
 2018, submitted to IEEE JSAC on Dec.
-2020, published in IEEE JSAC on June 2020.
+2020, published in IEEE JSAC on June 2021.

+The majority of this work was completed during the Ph.D. studies of the author Zhongyuan Zhao at UNL.
+This work was supported by the NSF under Grant CNS-1731833.

 Zhongyuan Zhao, Mehmet C. Vuran, Fujuan Guo, and Stephen Scott, "Deep-Waveform: A Learned OFDM Receiver Based on Deep Complex-Valued Convolutional Networks," in IEEE Journal on Selected Areas in Communications, vol. 39, no. 8, pp. 2407-2420, Aug.
 2021, doi: 10.1109/JSAC.2021.3087241.